-On this trip I explored more of the Sunshine Coast BC but my favourite memories were from the time I spent in Roberts Creek.
-Relaxing in the sunshine on the deck of Up the Creek, browsing and sampling the local products at the small but popular Farmers Market, swimming in the clear waters of the Strait of Georgia at Marlene beach, watching the sunset from the walkable pier.
+On this trip I explored more of the Sunshine Coast but my favourite memories were from the time I spent in Roberts Creek.
+Relaxing in the sunshine on the deck of Up the Creek, browsing and sampling the local products at the small but popular farmers market, swimming in the clear waters of the Strait of Georgia at Marlene beach, watching the sunset from the walkable pier.

 I was also lucky enough to be in Roberts Creek for a meteorite shower.
 Usually I only find out about things like this after they have happened but for once I actually had warning and a couple of us ended up getting up at 2.30am to go down to the pier to watch it.
 We gazed up at the night sky and watched the meteorites in wonder for two hours, seeing an average of one per minute.